CSFrequency/react-firebase-hooks/firestore/README.md

 const [values, loading, error] = useCollectionData<T>(query, options);
 ```

-As `useCollection`, but this hook returns a typed list of the `firebase.firestore.QuerySnapshot.docs` values rather than the
+As `useCollection`, but this hook extracts a typed list of the `firebase.firestore.QuerySnapshot.docs` values, rather than the
-`QuerySnapshot` itself.
+`firebase.firestore.QuerySnapshot` itself.

 The `useCollectionData` hook takes the following parameters: